parthkotpalliwar/Movie--recommender-System/README.md

 ## 📬 Contact

-Project by [Your Name Here]
+Project by Parth Kotpalliwar
-Feel free to connect on [LinkedIn](https://www.linkedin.com/in/your-profile)
+Feel free to connect on [LinkedIn](https://www.linkedin.com/in/parth-kotpalliwar-9b4835337)

 ---